gcmaciel/pass-gen-cli/README.md

 ## Description

-pass-gen-cli is a command-line program to generate random passwords.
-It was designed to include one capitalized letter, one special character and some lower case letters
+**pass-gen-cli** is a command-line program to generate random passwords.
+It was designed to include one capitalized letter, one special character and lower case letters.

 ## Motivation